-Reason, Science, Ethics, Compassion, and Community ….no god required
+Reason, Science, Ethics, Compassion, Community … no god required

-Flathead Area Secular Humanist Association, or FASHA, is a grassroots, democratic, completely volunteer, member-driven association of Flathead Area Secularist Humanists.
+The Flathead Area Secular Humanist Association (FASHA) is a grassroots, democratic, completely volunteer, member-driven association of Flathead Area Secularist Humanists.

 More information regarding our Mission and Membership here.

 Tuesday, June 9 — Skeptics in the Pub

 Our ever-popular open forum meets at 5:30 p.m. the second Tuesday of the month at the Kalispell Brewing Co., 412 Main Street.
 Free and open to all.